BagrinDan/Snowflake_Dbt_ETL/README.md

 # ETL_SimplePipeline

 This ETL pipeline uses Snowflake for data storage, dbt for cleaning and transforming data, and Power BI for dashboards.

 This ETL is based on cafe-store data.
-We have columns:
+We have columns: 'TRANSACTION_ID', 'ITEMS', 'PRICE_PER_UNIT', 'QUANTITIES', 'TOTAL_SPENT', 'PAYMENT_METHOD', 'LOCATION', 'TRANSACTION_DATE'.
-    'TRANSACTION_ID'
-    'ITEMS'
-    'PRICE_PER_UNIT'
-    'QUANTITIES',
-    'TOTAL_SPENT',
-    'PAYMENT_METHOD',
-    'LOCATION',
-    'TRANSACTION_DATE'

 The star schema: